How Counseling Helps Kids And Teens With Depression

 - Gain skill in understanding to reduce negative behaviors like manipulation, guilt or lethargy

-If you are unsure if your teen is experiencing depression or struggling with emotional difficulties, please contact me by email.
-I am happy to discuss your concerns about your teen and hopefully lead you in the right direction.
+If you are unsure if your child is experiencing depression or struggling with emotional difficulties, please contact Santos Counseling PLLC by email.
+We are happy to discuss your concerns about your child and hopefully lead you in the right direction.